vegas-viz/Vegas/README.md

 import vegas.spark.SparkExt._
 ```

-This adds the following new methods: *withData(df: DataFrame)* and *withData(rdd: RDD[Product])*.
+This adds the following new methods:

+* withData(df: DataFrame)
+* withData(rdd: RDD[Product])

 In the first case, each DataFrame column is exposed as a field keyed using the column's name.
-In the second case, an RDD of _case classes_ is expected, and reflection is used to map the case classes fields to fields within Vegas.
+In the second case, an RDD of _case classes_ is expected, and reflection is used to map the case class's fields to fields within Vegas.

 ## Plot Options